Shopping in the UK

 Cloths

 Many people come to London to do shopping.
 London attracts people by its large shopping malls, a variety of shops with branded goods and low prices, high bargains and sell-offs.
+And when to go for shopping?

 The discount seasons are more, or less the same as in the Czech Republic.
 There is the winter and summer sell-offs, stocks clearances and last pieces sales.